 Reconstructed 32 bit images with voxel size 320 nm are first converted to 8 bit using the following bounds: -436 to 406 for Al2050 and -457 to 457 for Al7050.
-Voids, particles and matrix are then segmented using grey level thresholding.
-For the plate in 2050-T8, all particles are considered to be Al-Cu-Fe-Mn (the only particles detected by EDX analysis in Section 2.1).
-For the plate in 7050-T7451, particles darker than the matrix (inversed colours) contain elements heavier than the matrix, and correspond therefore to Al_7Cu_2Fe .
-On the contrary, the brighter particles correspond to Mg_2Si .
-In-house ImageJ plugins are then used to label and compute the 3D size distributions.
-The equivalent ellipsoid of particles larger than 10 microns and all voids larger than 2 microns are also determined [19].
+Voids, particles and matrix are then segmented using gray levels thresholding.
+For the plate in 2050-T8, all particles are considered to be Al-Cu-Fe-Mn (the only particles detected by EDX analysis in section 2.1).
+For the plate in 7050-T7451, particles darker than the matrix (inversed colors) contain elements heavier than the matrix, and correspond therefore to Al7Cu2Fe.
+On the contrary, the brighter particles correspond to Mg2Si.
+Inhouse ImageJ plugins are then used to label and compute the 3D size distributions.
+The equivalent ellipsoid of particles larger than 10 microns and all voids larger than 2 microns are also determined (19).

-One of the goals of this work is to evaluate possible errors in terms of particle and void size distributions from surface inspections.
-Two-dimensional (2D) and three-dimensional (3D) particle equivalent diameter distributions will not have the same physical units (number of particles per mm2 and per mm3, respectively).
-Some tools have been used in the literature to overcome this limitation [20-22], and stereology [23] provided a framework to transform 2D distributions into 3D ones based on the knowledge of 3D shapes.
+One of the goals of this work is to evaluate possible errors in terms of particle and void size distributions from surface inspections.2D and 3D particle equivalent diameters distributions have not the same physical units (number of particles per mm and per mm respectively).
+Some tools have been used in the literature to overcome this limitation (20; 21; 22), and stereology (23) provided a framework to transform 2D distributions into 3D ones based on the knowledge of 3D shapes.
 In this paper, we propose an alternative method to transform 3D data into 2D distributions.